vlukiyanov/blog/content/posts/iterating-paginating-apis-data-science.md

 # Operations on iterators - `itertools`

-While the iterators interface is simple, there are a surprising number of fundamental operations available in [`itertools`](https://docs.python.org/3/library/itertools.html), which is part of the Python standard library; here are a handful of examples:
+While the iterators interface is simple, there are a number of operations available in the standard library and [`itertools`](https://docs.python.org/3/library/itertools.html), which is part of the Python standard library.
+Here are a handful of examples:

 * Dropping elements from iterator using [`itertools.islice`](https://docs.python.org/3/library/itertools.html#itertools.islice):
   ```python